Permanent Internet Tax Freedom Act

 The bill was introduced and passed in the United States House of Representatives during the 113th United States Congress.

 Background

 The Internet Tax Freedom Act first became law in 1998 and has had to be reauthorized several times since then.
 The bill was originally passed to help protect the newly developing technology.
-Without another renewal or permanent change, the measure will expire on December 31, 2014.
+Without another renewal or permanent change, the measure would expire on December 31, 2014.

 Provisions of the bill

 The Permanent Internet Tax Freedom Act would amend the Internet Tax Freedom Act to make permanent the ban on state and local taxation of Internet access and on multiple or discriminatory taxes on electronic commerce.

 Congressional Budget Office report

 H.R.
 3086 would make permanent a moratorium on state and local taxes on Internet access and some taxes on electronic commerce.
-Under current law, the moratorium is set to expire on November 1, 2014.
-The Congressional Budget Office (CBO) estimates that enacting H.R.
+Under current law, the moratorium was set to expire on November 1, 2014.
+The Congressional Budget Office (CBO) estimated that enacting H.R.
 3086 would have no impact on the federal budget, but beginning in 2014, it would impose significant annual costs on some state and local governments.
-The bill would not affect federal direct spending or revenues; therefore, pay-as-you-go procedures do not apply.
+The bill would not affect federal direct spending or revenues; therefore, pay-as-you-go procedures did not apply.

 By permanently prohibiting state and local government from collecting certain types of taxes, H.R.
 3086 would impose an intergovernmental mandate as defined in the Unfunded Mandates Reform Act (UMRA).
-CBO estimates that the mandate would cause some state and local governments to lose revenue beginning in November 2014; those losses would exceed the threshold established in UMRA for intergovernmental mandates ($76 million in 2014, adjusted annually for inflation) beginning in 2015.
-CBO estimates that the direct costs to states and local governments would probably total more than several hundred million dollars annually.
+CBO estimated that the mandate would cause some state and local governments to lose revenue beginning in November 2014; those losses would exceed the threshold established in UMRA for intergovernmental mandates ($76 million in 2014, adjusted annually for inflation) beginning in 2015.
+CBO estimated that the direct costs to states and local governments would probably total more than several hundred million dollars annually.
 The bill contains no private-sector mandates as defined in UMRA.